hendrikb/know_your_tools/git-workshop.md

   * changes to the same file in different locations can be merged intelligently by git itself
   * changes to the same file in similar locations must be resolved manually
-* various "merge strategies" exists for various kind of scenarios
+* various "merge strategies" exist for various kind of scenarios

 ---